bnewbold/novena-guide/quickstart-board.rst

     terminal).
 You will also need an Ethernet cable if you want wired networking.

-First attach the FTDI cable with the USB side connected to your host machine and the UART end connected to the Novena.
+First, before applying power, attach the FTDI cable with the USB side connected to your host machine and the UART end connected to the Novena.
 The correct UART connection is described on the `"Using Novena PVT1" wiki page
 <http://kosagi.com/w/index.php?title=Using_Novena_PVT1>`_, and is shown below.

 ..
 TODO:: better image of attached cable